-Welcome to Arthur Morgan House Bed & Breakfast, the only B&B in the village of Yellow Springs!
+Welcome to Arthur Morgan House Bed & Breakfast, the only B&B in downtown Yellow Springs!

 Arthur Morgan House features six guest rooms, each with private bath.
 Each room has either a comfortable king, queen or two single beds, all made up with luxurious high thread count all-cotton linens.
 All rooms are air-conditioned in summer and have beautifully finished oak floors.
 In the morning you'll enjoy a delicious breakfast, prepared to order with organically grown ingredients.